AMT was formally established in 1948 in Fort Wayne, Indiana by tool and die maker Jack Ferris. The company

 train passenger cars made like the real ones that ran on the prototypical railroads of the era.

 Jack Sr. decided he would manufacture models of this equipment to fill the niche.
-The resulting series
+Little did Jack

-to scale, and well-made.
+and smooth roof variations.
 The AMT passenger cars were available in a variety of body styles,

 and company liveries, the initial four, in 1949-50, being Baggage, Combine, Coach and Observation,